helcat/pie/README.md

 * Can be a little slow depending on the device used to encode and or encrypt large files over 600mb.
 * Splitting files, each file is split to 200mb.
 Can be overridden using "Pie_Encode_Max_MB" but make sure you have enough memory.
 * Splitting files, the number of files that can be produced is 30.
 Which is about 6gb.
-* When using urls to download files. if the "getContentLengthLong" is not available the file will not be downloaded.
+* When using urls to download files for encoding only. if the "getContentLengthLong" is not available the file will not be downloaded.
 In this case download the file yourself and use the inputstream and size method.
+Decoding does not need to know the size of a file.

 These limitations can be fixed by adding dependencies and if you have the source code.